pupil-labs/pl-neon-matlab/README.md

 ### MATLAB

-**Please note:** Due to changes in MATLAB R2024a, this package is not yet supported there.
-Please do not use a version newer than R2023b for now.

-You will need MATLAB R2019a or later (up to and including R2023b), as our Python packages require Python version 3.7 or newer.
+You will need MATLAB R2021b or later, as our Python packages require Python version 3.9 or newer.
 You will also need a version of Python that is compatible with your MATLAB version.
 Check [the MATLAB-Python compatability table](https://www.mathworks.com/support/requirements/python-compatibility.html) for more information.

 We provide steps below to get our Neon Python packages installed on each system.